Would you like to travel Europe cheap?

 Located in Nowe Czarnowo near Szczecin city, Krzywy Las (The Crooked Forest) is one of the most unique places in Poland.
 No one knows why the trees that are growing in the forest near Gryfino have an odd C-shape.

 Scientists are still looking for a piece of evidence to prove one of these theories.
 Until they find an answer, it's still worth to visit The Crooked Forest.
-This place is a hidden gem of Poland that only a few know about.
+This place is one of the most unique hidden gems in Poland that only a few know about.

 If you happen to be in Northern Poland, go off the beaten path and travel to Nowe Czarnowo.
 Who knows, maybe you will find an answer to the question of why the pine trees are so weird there?